----------‐-------------

 Desperate, she takes on small jobs and in one such case, agrees to deliver a package for a friend's cousin, thinking it contains electronics.
 She's paid a small amount, which she intends to use for rent.

-Unbeknownst to her, the package contains a quantity of a controlled substance, just over the threshold that triggers a mandatory minimum sentence.
+Unbeknownst to her, the package contains a quantity of an extremely lethal controlled substance and the amount is just over the threshold which triggers a mandatory minimum sentence.

 As a result, Maria is separated from her children, loses her job, and faces a long period of incarceration.
 Meanwhile, those higher up in the drug distribution chain, who orchestrated the operation, may receive more lenient sentences through plea bargains or other legal maneuvers.